Eat 'Em Up

 K - 2

-In this lesson, students will review the plant parts that they eat, including roots, stems, flowers, leaves, fruit, and seeds.
-Students will choose a favorite fruit or vegetable to feature in a healthy recipe and prepare it with their families.
+Students identify the plant parts that they eat, including roots, stems, flowers, leaves, fruit, and seeds and choose a favorite fruit or vegetable to feature in a healthy recipe they prepare with their families.
+Grades K-2

 50 minutes plus homework assignment